All Episodes

 No one's illegal.

-So is it that your opinion they should be allowed to stay here or you or is it that they are illegal and he's deporting them?
+So, is it that your opinion they should be allowed to stay here, or you or is it that they are illegal and he's deporting them?

 My opinion is that they should stay here and no one is illegal on stolen land.

-I'm not really a political person, but I guess there's there's one thing.
+I'm not really a political person, but I guess there's one thing I did like this one thing.

 I thought that was cool.

-You love your country.
+You love your country, I do.

 And oh, ladybug just flew on you.

-I wanna get like deported or something.
+I don't want to get like deported or something.

 I'm not trying to do anything illegal.